-All submissions for the 2020 contest must be submitted on the new online submission platform by December 17, 2019, 5:00 p.m.
+The submissions will open on Nov.
+4, 2021, and all submissions for the 2021 contest must be submitted on the new online submission platform by Dec.
+17, 2021, 5:00 p.m.
 (CST).
-A permission form is required for all students who will be younger than 13 on November 4, 2019.
+A permission form is required for all students who will be younger than 13 on Nov.
+4, 2021.

-The website also features an Educator Resources page including printable bookmarks and student handouts, participation certificates, key dates, permission forms, and a step-by-step teaching guide featuring writing prompts.
-The site also includes a Frequently Asked Questions page, student and teacher submission guidelines, letters from past winner, videos from authors, and the official contest rules.
+The website also features an Educator Resources page including a new TEKS guide, printable bookmarks and student handouts, participation certificates, key dates, permission forms, and a step-by-step teaching guide featuring writing prompts.
+The site also includes a Frequently Asked Questions page, student and teacher submission guidelines, letters from past winner, videos from authors, and the official contest rules